 The Company entered into lease contracts with a related party under common ownership covering its office spaces and warehouse with lease terms ranging from two to five years.
-In 2019, in accordance with PFRS 16, the Company recognized right-of-use assets and lease liabilities amounting to P7.3 million for these lease contracts.
+In 2022, two lease contracts were renewed resulting in the additional right-of-use assets and lease liabilities recognized amounting to both P2.2 million.

 In 2020, two lease contracts were pre-terminated resulting in derecognition of right-of-use assets and lease liabilities with carrying values of P1.5 million and P1.7 million, respectively, and recognition of a gain on pre-termination of leases amounting to P0.2 million (see Note 12.1).
-The Company incurred depreciation expense amounting to P1.2 million, P1.3 million and P2.0 million in 2021, 2020 and 2019, respectively.
-The Company also incurred interest expense amounting to P0.1 million, P0.2 million and P0.4 million in 2021, 2020 and 2019, respectively.
+The Company incurred depreciation expense amounting to P1.3 million, P1.2 million and P1.3 million in 2022, 2021 and 2020, respectively.
+The Company also incurred interest expense amounting to P0.2 million, P0.1 million and P0.2 million in 2022, 2021 and 2020, respectively.
 The depreciation expense and interest expense incurred were recognized in the statements of profit or loss (see Note 14).

-The related deposit as of December 31, 2021 and 2020, which is refundable at the termination of the lease term, is presented as part of Security deposits under Other Non-current Assets in the statements of financial position (see Note 10).
+The related deposit as of December 31, 2022 and 2021, which is refundable at the termination of the lease term, is presented as part of Security deposits under Other Non-current Assets in the statements of financial position (see Note 10).

-Further, the Company incurred rental expense for short-term vehicle leases with a related party under common ownership amounting to P0.8 million, P0.4 million and P0.5 million, in 2021, 2020 and 2019, respectively, and is shown as part of Rentals under Other Operating Expenses in the statements of profit or loss (see Note 14).
+Further, the Company incurred rental expense for short-term vehicle leases with a related party under common ownership amounting to P0.5 million, P0.8 million and P0.4 million, in 2022, 2021 and 2020, respectively, and is shown as part of Rentals under Other Operating Expenses in the statements of profit or loss (see Note 14).